Commenced 8-14-06 by Ken Wear

 orbiting other suns will require decades -- possibly generations -- of travel time.)
 Over

-the centuries there will likely be constructed space wheels that hold the possibility of being
+the centuries there will likely be constructed space wheels, initially as tourist destinations

-similarly self-contained and free to move through space as seems prudent to its inhabitants.
+through space as seems prudent to its inhabitants.

 I visualize self-contained communities with a population of a few hundred to many hundred